Good reduction of three-point Galois covers: The auxiliary cover

 \section{The auxiliary cover}

+Our goal in this section is to simplify the group-theoretical structure of a $G$-cover $f$ by replacing it with the so-called \emph{auxiliary cover}, which is originally an idea of Raynaud.
+This will be a cover whose geometry is similar to $f$, but which has more branch points and a simpler Galois group.
+In particular, the auxiliary cover will have a quotient, called the \emph{strong auxiliary cover}, whose Galois group is isomorphic to $\ints/p^s \rtimes \ints/m$, for some $s$ and some $m$ that is prime to $p$.
+The main goal of this section is to show (Proposition \ref{Pmulttype}) that the strong auxiliary cover of a three-point $G$-cover with bad reduction is of multiplicative type when $G$ has a cyclic $p$-Sylow subgroup.
+This will have the consequence (Corollary \ref{Cmultred}) that the original cover has multiplicative reduction over the original component.

-We maintain the notation of \S\ref{Sstable}.
-In particular, $G$ is a finite group with \emph{cyclic} $p$-Sylow group.
+Specifically, let $G$ be a finite group with cyclic $p$-Sylow group.
 Assume that $f: Y \to X = \proj^1$ is a $G$-cover defined over $K$ as in \S\ref{Sstable} with bad reduction, such that the specializations of the branch points do not collide on the special fiber of $X_R$.
-Over some finite extension $K'/K$, one can construct an \emph{auxiliary cover} $f^{aux}: Y^{aux} \to X$ with a semistable model $(f^{aux})^{ss}: (Y^{aux})^{ss} \to (X^{aux})^{ss}$ and special fiber $\ol{f}^{aux}: \ol{Y}^{aux} \to \ol{X}^{aux}$.
-The construction is given in \cite[\S7]{Ob:fm2}, and is originally based on \cite[\S3.2]{Ra:sp}.
+By the construction given at the beginning of \cite[\S7]{Ob:fm2} (which is originally based on \cite[\S3.2]{Ra:sp}), one can construct (over some finite extension $K'/K$) an auxiliary cover $f^{aux}: Y^{aux} \to X^{aux} := X$ with a semistable model $(f^{aux})^{ss}: (Y^{aux})^{ss} \to (X^{aux})^{ss}$ and special fiber $\ol{f}^{aux}: \ol{Y}^{aux} \to \ol{X}^{aux}$.
 We do not repeat the construction here, but we summarize the important properties, which all follow from \cite[\S7]{Ob:fm2}.
+In particular, properties (ii), (iii) and (v) of Proposition \ref{Paux} below show that $f^{aux}$ has similar geometry to $f$, whereas property (vi) shows that the group theory of $f^{aux}$ is rather simple.